-Directions: Read the passage and watch the video Did Columbus "Discover" The Americas.
+Directions: Read the short passage and watch the video Did Columbus "Discover" The Americas.
 Then, examine the Columbian Exchange graphic and answer the following questions:

 - Describe the "Columbian Exchange" in one sentence.

 - What do you think was the most valuable resource that Europeans got from the Americas and why?